pramcistudent/Milestone-Project-1/README.md

 **Site Objectives**
 * A website targeted to the band’s fans and potential fans.
 * An easy to navigate website that showcases the band’s music.
-* A sign-up section to stay upto date with new content releases and an option to contact the band.
+* A sign-up section to stay up to date with new content releases and an option to contact the band.

 **User Stories**
 * As a fan I would like to visit the site to view images of the band and to listen to their music.